-Make it a meal and serve your sourdough grilled cheese alongside hot tomato soup, simple salad, or this roasted cauliflower soup.
+Make it a meal and serve your sourdough grilled cheese alongside hot bowl of tomato soup, simple salad, or this roasted cauliflower soup.

 Skip the microwave unless you like soggy grilled cheese.
 Instead, wrap your leftover grilled cheese in a loose layer of foil, place it on a baking sheet, and reheat in a 325ºF oven for 15 to 20 minutes.
 A toaster oven or air fryer also works!

 - Roasted Tomato and Ricotta Tartine

 - Pancetta Gruyere and Walnut Tart

 - Creamy Boursin Pasta

 As always, I love seeing your creations and hearing from you!
 If you try this sourdough grilled cheese, please leave a review or share your creation with me on social media!
 You can find me on Instagram, Facebook, Youtube and Pinterest - for more delicious recipes sent straight to your inbox, sign up for my newsletter!

 - 2 Slices Sourdough Bread